mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag: Submit a screenshot showing the LightBlue application receiving the light values from the Argon.

 2. Develop a Node-RED flow that communicates with the Argon over BLE and that displays the light values in the debug widow of the Node-RED palette.
+Again, the hardware will be configured as in Project 2, Part 2.
+You will use the same firmware as that developed in the previous question.
+The output displayed on the Node-RED debug window should look like the following: (for a light value of 17).
+You will use a function node to extract the data from msg.payload and create a new value for msg.payload.

+msg.payload : string[17]
+"{"lightValue":11}"

 :checkered_flag: Submit a screenshot showing Node-RED receiving the light values from the Argon.
 Be sure to capture the entire screen - showing the Node-RED flow and the debug window.

+:checkered_flag: Submit a screenshot showing the Javascript code that you wrote for the function node of Node-RED.
+This is the function that extracts the light value and passes the JSON string onto the debug node.

 ### Part 5.
 Node RED publishes the data to MQTT for publish/subscribe

 0. Run MQTT using mosquitto.
 1. Publish light values from Node-RED to MQTT.

 ### Part 6.
 Two subscribers - InfluxDB and the World Wide Web